Monday of Week 26 of Ordinary Time – Gospel

 Eventually Joseph is either sold to Ishmaelites on their way to do business in Egypt or discovered in the well by Midianites and sold for 20 pieces of silver to traders on their way to Egypt.
 In later times, this sum was the value of a male of Joseph’s age who had been dedicated to the Lord (see Lev 27:5).
 The father is later told that his son has died from an attack by animals and is given back, as proof, the famous multi-coloured coat stained with (goat’s) blood.

-Joseph should have ended up in obscurity as a slave in Egypt but, thanks to his ability to interpret dreams, he was to win the favour of the Pharaoh and become the chief minister in Egypt and ultimately the saviour of his own people from famine—a famine which Joseph had foretold and helped to prepare for.
+Joseph should have ended up in obscurity as a slave in Egypt, but thanks to his ability to interpret dreams, he was to win the favour of the Pharaoh and become the chief minister in Egypt and ultimately the saviour of his own people from famine—a famine which Joseph had foretold and helped to prepare for.

 The story prepares us for the coming of Jesus, who is clearly the son in the parable featured in today’s Gospel.
-Jesus, too, was a man of ‘dreams’, with a vision of life which was rejected by many close to him.
+Jesus, too, was a ‘man of dreams’, with a vision of life which was rejected by many close to him.
 He, too, was sold into the hands of enemies precisely because of that, to become the saviour of his own people.

 Boo